panda-re/libosi/README.md

 ### Building

-To build wintrospection, from the root of this repo run:
+To build OSI, from the root of this repo run:

 ```bash
 mkdir build && cd $_